testsigmahq/testsigma-docs/src/pages/docs/getting-started/setup/overview.md

 ---
-##**Using Testsigma Cloud**
+## **Using Testsigma Cloud**

-Recommended as the easiest and fastest way to kickstart your automation journey
+This is recommended as the easiest and fastest way to kickstart your automation journey.

 Comes with a fully managed test lab, enhanced security and robust features that bring additional stability & maintainability to your testing environments.